avestamh/AI-Drug-Discovery-Protein-Binding-/final_siamese/README.md

 ---

 ## Summary of the Workflow
+Report on Protein-Ligand Binding Prediction Using a Siamese Neural Network.pdf file explain  the introduction, workflow and results
 ### 1. Data Extraction

 Extracted molecular features from the `BindingDB_All_2D.sdf` file using the following script: